com-480-data-visualization/com-480-project-daz/README.md

 Check out our [Screencast]() for a guided walkthrough and visual presentation of the project.

+The website can be accessed by opening docs/index.html To access our website locally, you can first clone our project git clone https://github.com/com-480-data-visualization/project-2024-Maths-Olympiviz.git .
+Then, change directory into the folder docs/.
+Run the following command python -m http.server 8000 You can now access our website locally by typing http://0.0.0.0:8000/ into the browser.

 ## Late policy

 - < 24h: 80% of the grade for the milestone